fossasia/susi_linux/docs/development_device_handout.md

 * Gripping pliers

 ### What else do you require to operate the device
-* A Wifi hotspot and the access credentials
+* A Wifi hotspot and the access credentials - or an open hot spot
-* A mobile phone (only android tested successfully so far)
-* USB power/charger and cable
+* USB (very string!) power/charger (2.5A recommended) and a USB charging cable

-### What you should do first
-* If your SD card has no image on it: download and flash
-* If your SD card has an image on it: make a copy of the OS from the SD card: i.e.<br/>`sudo dd if=/dev/rdisk5 bs=16M | pv -s 16G > rpi_devstep0.img`

 ### Installation
+* check the source of this document and compare if the installation instructions has been enhanced: https://github.com/fossasia/susi_linux/edit/development/docs/development_device_handout.md
+* If your SD card has no SUSI.AI operation system on it (or is too old), download the image from http://download.susi.ai/susibian/ and flash it yourself
 The device needs an internet connection to work.
 To configure the device to use a wifi connection, it starts a Wifi hotspot with SSID "SUSI.AI" itself.
 * Power on the device
 * Connect your computer or mobile phone to the SUSI.AI hotspot using the password "password".